aappddeevv/scalajs-reaction/README.md

 description of how this library works since this facade was designed to mimic that facade.
 While more advanced scala functionality could have been used, the scala.js implementation is kept intentionally similar to ReasonReact so that its documentation applies to this project.
+ReasonReact allows you to use a builtin reducer that is available in stateful components reducing or eliminating the need for other state management solutions like redux(js), mobx(js) or diode (scala).

 This facade library is small, does not use advanced scala features and provides a different component API based on reason-react vs reactjs.
 It explicitly